angelinas8744/sep11-freedom-project/entries/entry06.md

 ## Showcase

 Now, my first showcase.
 I havent done this ever.
 This is my first year back from the pandemic.
 I felt lots of things, but I knew I would feel acomplished afterwards.
 The mix of nerves and excitement and antisipation was keeping me on my toes.
+The goal of this event is to show off your yearlong work to judges and guests and have feedback and winners- who will later present in a school assembly. (so glad I didnt win!)

 ### Before
 Not only did I have to physically prepare, I also had to mentally.
 I wanted to work on my presentation, but also keep my stress levels low.
 I had lots of other things to focus on too, so I didnt wnat to become too overwhelmed.
 First, I created my slides.
 I kept them brief, but not too brief incase I forget what to say.
 Next, I worked on my brief- two minute presentation.
 Below, you will see my planning process.